 47. It's one of the America's longest-running scripted series.

 At more than 50 years old, Sesame Street is one of the longest-running scripted series on television.
 Its main competition comes from soap operas like Guiding Light (which ran for 57 years before calling it quits in 2009), General Hospital (which has been on the air for 57 years, and counting), Days of Our Lives (55 years so far), and As the World Turns (which ended its 54-year run in 2010)

 48. There are versions of Sesame Street all over the world.

-According to Sesame Workshop, there are currently more than 150 different version of Sesame Street—in 70 different languages—being produced around the world.
+According to Sesame Workshop, there are currently more than 150 different versions of Sesame Street—in 70 different languages—being produced around the world.

-49. Sesame Street is about to make history at the Kennedy Center Honors.
+49. Sesame Street made history at the Kennedy Center Honors.

-In December 2019, Sesame Street will receive a Kennedy Center Honor—making it the first TV show ever to earn the distinction.
+In December 2019, Sesame Street received a Kennedy Center Honor—making it the first TV show ever to earn the distinction.

 50. Sesame Street is now a real street in New York City.

 In early 2019, Sesame Street finally became a place in the real world.
 In honor of the show's 50th anniversary, and its impact on New York City in particular, the intersection of West 63rd Street and Broadway in Manhattan was rechristened as "Sesame Street."